emacsmirror/webdriver/README.md

 ```
 ## Installation

-Download the webdriver.el file, byte-compile it and add the directory
+This package is available on [MELPA](https://melpa.org), so it can be
+installed with
+`M-x package-install RET webdriver RET`

+Alternatively, you can get a clone of this repo, run make and arrange
-to your load path.
+for adding the directory to your load path.

 ---